Lightsmark and Lighsprint SDK are now free and open source software.

 Sometimes better 2d compression makes better global illumination,

-old Broncs demos
+like in old Broncs demos

 with adaptively subdivided scene and